To get started today,

 Looking forward,

-Now bringing your right two fingers to the outside edge of your right neck,
+Wonderful now bringing your right two fingers To the outside edge of your right neck,

-The occipital bone and then you'll move the fingers back down to the top of the shoulders.
+And then you'll move the fingers back down to the top of the shoulder.

 Good,

-Good and release that right hand and let's take the stretch or massage on the other side.
+Then release that right hand and let's take the stretch or the massage on the other side.

-Wonderful and once you find that little tender place,
+Wonderful and once you find that little tender place Then hold it there.

-From here release that left hand down and then we'll bring both fingers,
+Wonderful from here release that left hand down And then we'll bring both fingers,

 So just here on the mandible where the lower jaw connects to the top,